 Investments carried at fair value were invested by the Foundation on behalf of the Station and are held and managed by the Foundation.
-As of June 30, 2021 and 2020, the funds were invested in a diversified portfolio of marketable equity and fixed income securities as well as limited marketability investments including private equities, absolute return investments, and real estate.
+As of June 30, 2022 and 2021, the funds were invested in a diversified portfolio of marketable equity and fixed income securities as well as limited marketability investments including private equities, absolute return investments, and real estate.
 In accordance with fair value guidance, net asset value (NAV) is used as a practical expedient to estimate the fair value of this portfolio.
 The Foundation reviews and evaluates the NAV provided by investment managers and agrees with the valuation assumptions and methods used in determining NAV.
+The carrying value of investments fluctuates with the financial markets and, as a result, the value of such investments may have declined from year end values and that decline could be material.